As an amazon associate I earn from qualifying purchases.

 For those of you too spooked by the early warning about developmental delays and safety concerns – and those unimpressed by the V-Tech Sit-to-Stand Learning Walker – we thought it best to include a “non-walker” in our list of the best baby walkers.
 (Because we care.)

 Okay, so calling the First Steps Jumperoo a “non-walker” is a bit of an undersell.
 Thanks to an extendable frame, and a seat that swivels a full 360 degrees, your little one can walk, back and forth, within the confines of the toy.
 (Or, if you shorten the frame, it can act as an immobile jumper.)

 Its activity center is quite extensive as well.
 A lion mirror.
 Frog roller ball.
 Butterfly bead bar.
 Alligator roller.
 Bat-at birdie.
 These are just a handful of the animal-related entertainment options that this little hybrid has to offer.

 Finger-safe spring covers.
 Sturdy steel frame.
 Machine-washable seating pad.
 3-position height adjustment.
 For little ones that weigh less than 25 pounds.
 Requires 2 AA batteries.
 The Fisher-Price First Steps Jumperoo is, without a doubt, the most versatile, most innovative item on this list.
-The price is also very attractive, click here to check it yourself.

 Happy Hunting!
 Hope you’ve enjoyed our reviews of the very best baby walkers.